 This is a page from inside the investment proposal template.
 I like how the colour scheme reflects the serious nature of the finance industry but also adds a little fun design element.

 Free template number 3

 This 12 page proposal would be great for anyone in the food business.
 It has an introduction and about page, and options to showcase themes and previous work:

 Free template number 4

 This 10 page offering for those in the marketing game is funky, fun and full of energy.

-There’s plenty of space to explain the phases of your project and your overall methodology. there’s also pages for introducing your team and including testimonials.
+There’s plenty of space to explain the phases of your project and your overall methodology.
+There are also pages for introducing your team and including testimonials.

 Free template number 5

 Suitable for marketing agencies and freelancers, this 16 page proposal Is chocked full of information that could save you a ton of time writing.
 The statement of work and contract at the end is also extensive.

 Qwilr has some good modern designs.

 The isn’t a huge range of business proposals to choose from (Less than 20 by my count), but the ones they do have are very good.